As an affiliate, we earn from qualifying purchases made on our website.

 According to some Biologist and fisheries, there really isn’t any evidence to say corn is bad for fish.
 I’d imagine it’s not the best for them because it doesn’t offer any nutritional value and it’s not the easiest thing to digest (even for humans) but it’s not going to kill them.

 Just think about all the things they’re already eating.
 Metal, plastic, Powerbait, and who knows what else.
 I’m pretty positive corn is not that big of a deal.
 If that’s their only source of food then there will be problems, but the occasional kernel of corn is perfectly fine.

 The reason chumming with corn isn’t allowed in some places is more along the lines of fisheries not wanting the water filled with corn.
 People used to dump barrels of corn under docks and it would make a mess.
-There really isn’t any evidence that says chumming with corn is killing fish or is bad for the environment as you can see in the Utah Division of Wildlife article.
+There really isn’t any evidence that says chumming with corn is killing fish or is bad for the environment (which was confirmed in an article from the Utah Division of Wildlife).

 I would say though to check if your area allows it and then be reasonable with it.
 A handful of corn in your fishing area is fine but there’s no need to dump hundreds of pounds of corn in the waters.
 Also, if you’re planning on releasing the fish then probably avoid using corn.
 They tend to swallow real bait like that which can possibly kill them anyway.
 Use artificial lures if this is the case.

 It’s possible to catch pretty much anything using corn if they’re hungry enough but certain fish like it more.
 Here are the fish that seem to be attracted to corn the most: